Stylback/home-server/README.md

 Before installing the operating system I wanted to ensure that my RAM modules would not cause any system instability.

 MemTest86 is an industry staple in this regard.
 It has a multitude of tests designed to coax RAM instability under extreme conditions.
-If there is any conflict between the modules and the Biostar J4105NHU, it will be obvious in the result.
+If there is any conflict between the modules and the ASROCK J5040-ITX, it will be obvious in the result.

 I made a bootable USB following their [instructions](https://www.memtest86.com/tech_creating-linux-mac.html) and ran the standard configuration (_13 tests, 4 passes_).